General Information & Tips

 When piecing your quilt back, cut off the salvage edges in the seam area.
 Salvage edges have a much tighter weave and can cause puckering if left in the quilt.

 Darker stray threads can appear beneath lighter-colored fabric in the quilting process.
-To keep these threads in place, extra starch or sizing can help them stay in place.
+Pinking the edges helps as well as extra starch or sizing.

-Using a store-bought blanket?
+Backing Fabric -- Using a store-bought blanket?
 Wash and use fabric softener to eliminate static (avoiding sparks around the longarm machine).
 Also, trim off hemming on the sides of the blanket (avoiding uneven feed).
 You may use a store-bought sheet; however, they are tightly woven and will have occasional skipped stitches.
+Trim off all hemmed edges.